telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/editing.md

 ---
 title: Editing
-page_title: Documentation for enabling editing in Kendo UI Diagram widget
+page_title: Editing | Kendo UI Diagram Widget
-description: Which steps to follow in order to enable the editing support of Kendo UI Diagram widget.
+description: "Learn how to enable the editing functionality of the Kendo UI Diagram widget."
+slug: editing_kendoui_diagram_widget
-position: 3
+position: 2
 ---

-# Diagram Editing
+# Editing

+By enabling the editing support for the [Kendo UI Diagram widget](http://demos.telerik.com/kendo-ui/diagram/index), you can add tools and shape forms to it, and take full advantage of its layout options, which adds value to your application or website.

+## Enable Editing Support

-To enable the editing support for Kendo UI Diagram widget, perform the following steps:
+To enable the editing support for Kendo UI Diagram widget, perform the steps below.

-## DataSource Configuration for Remote CRUD Data Operations
+### Configure DataSource for Remote CRUD Operations

-Configure the dataSource (shapeDataSource) for remote CRUD (Create, Read, Update, Destroy) data operations in the way demonstrated below:
+The example below demonstrates how to configure the Kendo UI dataSource (shapeDataSource) for remote CRUD (Create, Read, Update, Destroy) data operations.

+###### Example

     var dataSource = new kendo.data.DataSource({
       transport: {